-VSE's BAV Division provides the U.S. Navy with engineering, technical and logistical support services associated with the sale, lease, or transfer of Navy ships to foreign governments.
-During its life, this program has been the Company's single largest revenue producer.
-Revenues generated by this program have typically accounted for approximately 40% to 50% of consolidated VSE revenues, and revenues generated by this program accounted for approximately 44% and 45% of consolidated revenues during the three-month periods ended March 31, 2006 and 2005, respectively.
+Other - Energetics provides the Department of Energy and other government and industry customers with expert consulting services that typically include program planning and analysis, R&D management services, technology assessment and performance metrics, communications and outreach, and conference planning.
+VCG provides services to the U.S. Coast Guard that are similar to the work performed by BAV for the U.S. Navy and its FMS customers.
+The Company provides support and other services to the U.S. Air Force, U.S. Postal Service and U.S. Department of Treasury.
+VSE's BAV Division provides the U.S. Navy with program management, engineering, technical and logistical support services associated with the sale, lease, and transfer of Navy ships to foreign governments.
+This program has been the Company's single largest revenue producer.
+Revenues generated by this program have typically accounted for a significant percentage of VSE's consolidated revenues.
+Revenues from this program accounted for approximately 37% and 43% of consolidated revenues during the six month periods ended June 30, 2006 and 2005, respectively.
 The level of revenues and associated profits resulting from fee income generated by this program varies depending on a number of factors, including the timing of ship transfers and associated support services ordered by foreign governments and economic conditions of potential customers worldwide.
 The Company has experienced significant quarterly and annual revenue fluctuations and anticipates that future quarterly and annual revenues will be subject to variation due to changes in the level of activity associated with the Navy's ship transfer program.
-The transfer of four U.S. Navy ships to Taiwan conducted under this program has been a major contributor to the Company's revenues in 2005 and 2004, and is expected to continue contributing to the Company's revenues in 2006.
+The transfer of four U.S. Navy ships to Taiwan under this program has been a major contributor to the Company's revenues in 2005 and 2004, and has continued contributing to the Company's revenues in 2006.